berops/claudie/docs/input-manifest/input-manifest.md

 - `provider`

-  Name of [provider](#providers) to be used for creating an A record entry in defined dns zone.
+  Name of [provider](#providers) to be used for creating an A record entry in defined DNS zone.

 - `hostname`